Skip to main content

 Figure 9.41.
 Bleaching of coral results death of symbiotic algae living within the corals.
 This also kills the coral, and is resulting in the collapse of local ecosystems.
 Elevated water temperatures and acidification are contributing factors.

-This page titled 9.20: Ocean Acidification is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.20: Ocean Acidification is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.